The final resting place of the kings and queens of France

 A little history

 - It is a former royal abbey built on the tomb of Saint-Denis which houses the tombs (from the 12th to the 16th century) of 43 kings, 32 queens and 10 servants of the Kingdom.
-It shelters 70 sculpted tombs
+It houses 70 sculpted tombs

 - Take the audioguide, because the history of the Basilica is rich and fascinating